scrapjs/ast-test/README.md

 ## API

-### test(Node, test) → Boolean
+### test(Node, testRules) → Boolean

 Test whether node passes a test condition.
-Test condition is an object containing nodes to match as keys and testing functions as values.
-If no nodes matched - test returns false.
-You can declare node supertypes to match, in that case .
+Test condition is an object containing node types as keys and testing functions as values.
+Mathed nodes are tested against the condition, and if no nodes matched — test returns false.
+You can declare node supertypes to match, in that case they will be checked beforehead.

 ```js
 	var rule = {